lamm-mit/Graph-Aware-Transformers/STRUCTURE.md

 - **LlamaDecoderLayerWithGNN**: Key class, integrates GNNs into Llama decoder layers, offering methods for constructing adjacency matrices and applying GNNs.

 Other classes:
 - **AggregatedLearnableAdjacencyTransformer**: Computes learnable adjacency matrices for GNNs in transformers.
+Experimental.
 - **LlamaAttention_Original**: Implements original multi-headed attention mechanisms.
+Included again for reference.
 - **LlamaSimpleMLP**: Implements a simple MLP layer for integration with transformers.
-- **ShallowLlamaMLP**: Defines a shallow variant of MLP for GNN use.
+- **ShallowLlamaMLP**: Defines a shallow variant of MLP.

 Note: **LlamaMLP** is defined in the original Llama class, not repeated here.